 - Timeliness means that the data is available as and when expected to facilitate data-driven decision making.
 Many businesses are leveraging tools that support real-time data integration to gain up-to-date business knowledge.

 - Uniqueness involves making sure that there are no duplicates present in the data.
 For example, the lack of unique data can result in multiple emails being sent to a single customer due to duplicate records.

 - Validity measures whether the data meet the standards or criteria set by the business user.
 For instance, a business can place a enterprise data quality check on the order quantity field, i.e., ‘Order Quantity >= 0’ as negative order quantity implies invalid information.

 Choosing Data Quality Management Tools

 Data drives decision-making, and therefore, managing data quality has become a top priority for businesses.
 However, managing data quality manually can be error-prone and time-consuming due to increased data volumes and disparity.
 This is where DQM tools come into play.

 Here are some important factors that businesses should consider when selecting the right data quality tool:

 An effective data quality tool should include data profiling features, which can automate the identification of metadata and provide clear visibility into the source data to identify any discrepancies.

-Moreover, data cleansing capabilities in a data quality tool can help prevent errors and resolve them before data is loaded onto a destination.
+Moreover, data cleansing capabilities in a data management tool can help prevent errors and resolve them before data is loaded onto a destination.

 - Data Quality Checks